TorchSSL/TorchSSL/README.md

 # TorchSSL is deprecated and no longer maintained.
 Please refer **[USB](https://github.com/microsoft/Semi-supervised-learning)**, an upgrade version of TorchSSL.
 Training in USB only takes **12.5%** of training time of using TorchSSL, and produce better results.

+### Note.
+The results and logs we provided in this repo is based on code in commit **[f3e7eb5](https://github.com/TorchSSL/TorchSSL/commit/f3e7eb57c60078f17e1534bd7558e3d231e9d78c)**.
+The later modification and merged pull request on code will no longer be rerun for updating the results.

 # TorchSSL

 <img src="./figures/logo.png"  width = "100" height = "100" align='right' />